grcatlin/love_letters/README.md

 ## Data
 Data were obtained from the [2020 Decennial Census P.L.
 94-171 Redistricting Data](https://www.census.gov/programs-surveys/decennial-census/about/rdo/summary-files.html) and are in the cens_files folder.
 The zipped originals (name lookup tables, import scripts, data) are in the files_used folder.

+## Structure
+All R scripts are in the R folder, with names corresponding to the order they were used in.
+All R objects (cleaned data, etc.), are in the R_Objects folder.